xwikisas/passbolt-toolbox/README.md

-# Passbolt auto-renewer
+# Passbolt Toolbox

-This tool allows to quickly update a given set of passwords from passbolt.
-It will help you doing so by automatically :

-* Select a set of passwords based on multiple criterias
-* Create a new password
-* Update the password where it is defined (API, Apache2 HTTP Basic, XWiki, ...)
-* Update the password in Passbolt
+This tools provides various functionalities around a Passbolt instance, the main one being its capacity to ease the automated renewal of passwords.

-## Overview
+## Technical overview

-On its first start, the tool will create a directory `~/.password-renewer` storing all of its configuration, this includes :
+On its first start, the tool will create a directory `~/.password-toolbox` storing all of its configuration, this includes :
 * The tool configuration
 * The GnuPG keyring used by the tool